Niko-Prassas-Zocdoc/Stuff/coding.md

 ### Code that is "hard to test" is probably not well written.

 ### Being able to run and test code locally is important.
 This seems trivial but depending on the repo or domain at Zocdoc, it is not always considered enough.

+### In Integration tests, don't delete data in between runs.
+Data shouldn't have to be deleted in order for you test to work.